its4ff/muse-sdk/README.md

 # muse v0.5
 > technically less of an SDK, and more just a pure example app built for muse.

 Capture your thoughts with a tap.
-Share them beautifully.

-muse turns fleeting ideas into shareable moments or memories.
-Tap, speak, and your words appear — with aesthetic templates to share on X/stories/etc, save to your library, or send to friends & family.
+This is an example Muse app, which you can use the existing code of to build nearly any workflow you'd like.
 > **Note:** This version uses our first ring prototype PCB with known BLE disconnect issues. v1.0 is in development with significant PCB improvements and mold design improvements.

 ---